gildlab/ethgild/README.md

 I tried about 5x different documentation generators for solidity but they were all old, broken and/or too clunky.
 Most important is to have the comments on the code as it is deployed onchain, so this readme is a summary only.

+If I get a documentation generator working for solidity `0.8.4` I will update this readme and host some docs somewhere :)

 ## Why would I want to gild ETH?

 Because you can sell the ETHg and/or erc1155 to people who want to ungild their ETH or hold gilded ETH.

 If that sounds circular, consider the following (oversimplified) example to leverage ETH:

-If the market price of ETHg is 0.8x the price of gold then gild 1 ETH and buy 0.8 ETH.
+If the market price of ETHg is 0.8x the reference price of gold then gild 1 ETH and buy 0.8 ETH.
-If the price of ETH goes up 50% against gold then sell 0.8 ETH for 1.6x erc20 minted, unlock 1 ETH and sell remaining erc20.
+If the market price of ETH goes up 50% against gold then sell 0.8 ETH for 1.6x erc20 minted, unlock 1 ETH and sell remaining erc20.

-Feel somewhat safe knowing that the price of the erc20 can never be higher than the price of gold.
+Feel somewhat safe knowing that the market price of ETHg erc20 can never be higher than the reference price of gold.
-For example, if the price of ETHg is 1.1x gold price then gild 1 ETH to buy 1.1 ETH, infinitely.
+For example, if the market price of ETHg is 1.1x gold price then gild 1 ETH to buy 1.1 ETH, infinitely.
+This means there is an upper limit on the cost to ungild later.

-Of course the price of ETH, erc20, erc1155 and gold are all variable and unpredictable over time.
+Of course the market price of ETH, erc20, erc1155 and gold are all variable and unpredictable over time.
-_Hopefully_ the erc20 price volatility is somewhere between ETH and fiat/gold.
+_Hopefully_ the ETHg erc20 market price volatility is somewhere between ETH and fiat/gold.

 ## Why would I want to buy ETHg?